 In April 2009 the Tribune was purchased by Gene Hall, Hall then sold the New Hampton Tribune to Dave Stanley in November of 2009.
 In June 2010, Stanley purchased the once-a-week Nashua Reporter.

 In May 2016, Stanley sold the paper back to Hall's Hallmark Integrated Services, and a year later, Christopher Hall, Gene's son, and his company, Enterprise Media, took over operations of both the Tribune and the Reporter.

-In May 2019, the Tribune became a once-a-week product, and in early 2020, our office moved to 801 Riverside Drive, Charles City.
-Our editorial office can be found at 121 W. Main Street, Suite 3 in New Hampton.
+In May 2019, the Tribune became a once-a-week product, and in early 2020, our editorial office moved to 801 Riverside Drive, Charles City.
+Our local office can be found at 18 E. Main Street in New Hampton.